Parikh Automata on Finite and Infinite Words

-It was observed in~\cite{infiniteZimmermann} that Büchi PA recognize a strict subset of $\LPAPA$.
-In this section we first show that the class of reset PA-recognizable $\omega$-languages is a strict superset of~$\LPAPA$.
-Then we provide an automata-based characterization of $\LPAReg, \LPAPA$, and $\LRegPA$.
+It was observed in~\cite{infiniteZimmermann} that Büchi~PA recognize a strict subset of $\LPAPA$.
+In this section we first show that the class of reset~PA recognizable $\omega$-languages is a strict superset of~$\LPAPA$.
+Then we provide an automata-based characterization of $\LPAReg, \LPAPA$, and~$\LRegPA$.
 Towards this goal we first establish some closure properties.

-Guha et al. \cite{infiniteZimmermann} have shown that safety, reachability, Büchi, and co-Büchi PA are closed under union using a modification of the standard construction for PA, \ie, taking the disjoint union of the automata (introducing a fresh initial state), and the disjoint union of the semi-linear sets, where disjointness is achieved by ``marking'' every vector in the first set by an additional $1$ (increasing the dimension by 1), and all vectors in the second set by an additional $2$.
-We observe that the same construction also works for reachability-regular and limit PA, and a small modification is sufficient to make the construction also work for reset~PA.
+Guha et al.~\cite{infiniteZimmermann} have shown that safety, reachability, Büchi, and co-Büchi~PA are closed under union using a modification of the standard construction for~PA, \ie, taking the disjoint union of the automata (introducing a fresh initial state), and the disjoint union of the semi-linear sets, where disjointness is achieved by ``marking'' every vector in the first set by an additional $1$ (increasing the dimension by 1), and all vectors in the second set by an additional $2$.
+Then all transitions from the new initial state leading to the copy of the first automaton are also marked with a $1$ and those leading to the copy of the second automaton are marked with a 2.
+We observe that the same construction also works for reachability-regular and limit~PA, and a small modification is sufficient to make the construction also work for reset~PA.
+To be precise, we need to refresh the mark every time we leave an accepting state, as the reset ``forgets'' this information.
 We leave the details to the reader.

-\begin{lemma} The classes of reachability-regular, limit PA-recognizable, and reset PA-recognizable $\omega$-languages are closed under union. \end{lemma}
+\begin{lem} The classes of reachability-regular~PA recognizable, limit~PA recognizable, and reset~PA recognizable $\omega$-languages are closed under union. \end{lem}

-Furthermore, we show that these classes, as well as the class of Büchi PA-recognizable $\omega$-languages, are closed under left-concatenation with PA-recognizable languages.
-We provide some details in the next lemma, as we will need to modify the standard construction in such a way that we do not need to keep accepting states of the PA on finite words.
-This will help to characterize $\LPAPA$ via (restricted) reset PA.
+Furthermore, we show that these classes, as well as the class of Büchi~PA recognizable $\omega$-languages, are closed under left-concatenation with~PA recognizable languages.
+We provide some details in the next lemma, as we will need to modify the standard construction in such a way that we do not need to keep accepting states of the~PA on finite words.
+This will help to characterize $\LPAPA$ via (restricted) reset~PA.